Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 - apt install snmp snmp-mibs-downloader snmptrapd

-modify snmptrap conf file and add community name and be able to run trap receiver in /etc/snmp/snmptrapd.con:
+modify snmptrap conf file and add community name and be able to run trap receiver in /etc/snmp/snmptrapd.con add at the end of file:
-- authCommunity execute mcommunity
+` authCommunity execute mcommunity `
-- perl do "/usr/bin/zabbix_trap_receiver.pl
+` perl do "/usr/bin/zabbix_trap_receiver.pl `

 note: check if the perl exist on the proxy server
 - perl -v